passportxyz/eas-proxy/docs/00-onchain-data.md

 reverted otherwise.

 ## GitcoinResolver
+You can find the implementation of the GitcoinResolver _[here](../contracts/GitcoinResolver.sol)_

 EAS provides a mechanism to perform additional validations for stamps and implement additional smart contract functionality related to attestations using [resolver contracts](https://docs.attest.sh/docs/tutorials/resolver-contracts).
-For our use-case we will use resolver contracts to track which attestations a given recipient owns (this information is not provided by the EAS smart contract by default).
+For our use-case we will use resolver contracts for the following purposes:

+- to track which attestations a given recipient owns (this information is not provided by the EAS smart contract by default)
+- caching the latest score that a user has, in order to provide more efficient access to a users score (cheaper in terms of gas costs)

+### Tracking attestations

 The attestations are stored in a mapping that allows storing attestations from any schema: